 1) understand when to market and what they need to promote for the individual customer.
 They can then coordinate the campaigns with what the customer needs according to their journey or buying stage.

 2) enhance the overall customer experience with rich customer insights from across channels and transactions, steered by the right marketing strategy.

 3) reduce risks by making decisions for risk acceptance based on individual data points and considering scoring on financial health indicators—for example, loan refunds or credit card debts.

 Therefore, banks must prioritize improving and digitizing the customer experience and investing in getting an intelligent CDP.
-The right digital strategy with the right platform can strengthen the bank’s resilience and help serving customers when they need it.
-When meeting customers at the right time, in the right place with personalized recommendations, can, for instance, decrease the everyday stress around financial matters and encourage users to trust the process and engage with the website or app.
+The right digital strategy with the right platform can strengthen the bank’s resilience and help serve customers when needed.
+Meeting customers at the right time and in the right place with personalized recommendations can, for instance, decrease the everyday stress around financial matters and encourage users to trust the process and engage with the website or app.

-Singaporean bank DBS invested heavily in all things digital and was well prepared for the sharp rise in demand for digital banking services during the COVID-19 crisis, resulting in being globally recognized as the best bank in 2020.
-Another noteworthy success of DBS is their DBS NAV Planner, which allows their customers to – among other features – receive real-time market prices to ensure their investments and to monthly retrieve their financial information, thus adding value for the customers instead of only sharing product information.
+Singaporean bank DBS invested heavily in all things digital and was well prepared for the sharp rise in demand for digital banking services during the COVID-19 crisis, becoming globally recognized as the best bank in 2020.
+Another noteworthy success of DBS is their DBS NAV Planner, which allows their customers to – among other features – receive real-time market prices to ensure their investments and to retrieve their financial information monthly, thus adding value for the customers instead of only sharing product information.

 Time to go beyond tradition

-Think of the way your customer is connected to you and how to build that relationship instead.
-It’s not necessarily about just selling the product anymore, but about sharing insights with their customers, taking up a trusted adviser’s role.
+Think of how your customer is connected to you and how to build that relationship instead.
+It’s not necessarily about selling the product anymore, but about sharing insights with their customers, taking up a trusted adviser’s role.

 ‘Start to invest’-services